Gelfand-Fuks cohomology of vector fields on algebraic varieties: de Rham Cohomology of an affine variety

 First, we recall the de Rham cohomology of an algebraic variety.
 View $A \otimes_\k A$ as an $A$-module with the action on the left tensor factor and consider a submodule $I = \langle 1 \otimes fg - f \otimes g - g \otimes f \,\big|\, f,g \in A\rangle$.
 Set $\Omega^1 = A \otimes_\k A /I$ and for $f, g \in A$ we use the notation $f d(g)$ for the image of $f \otimes g$ in $\Omega^1$.
 Let $\Omega^k (A) = \bigwedge^k_A \Omega^1 (A)$.
 As we take this alternating product over $A$, elements in $\Omega^k$ are written as $f dg_1\wedge \dots \wedge dg_k$ for $f, g_1, \dots, g_k \in A$.
 We form a complex by defining the de Rham differential $d_{\DR}: \Omega^k(A) \rightarrow \Omega^{k+1}(A)$ by

 for $f \in A, dg_1, \dots, dg_k \in \Omega^1$.
-Set $\Omega^{k}=0$ for $k \leq 0$ and $\Omega^0 =A$, then the de Rham cohomology $H^*_{\DR}(X)$ is the cohomology of the de Rham complex $\{ \Omega^i, d_{\DR}\}$:
+Set $\Omega^{k}=0$ for $k < 0$ and $\Omega^0 =A$, then the de Rham cohomology $H^*_{\DR}(X)$ is the cohomology of the de Rham complex $\{ \Omega^i, d_{\DR}\}$:

-\begin{theorem} Let $X$ be a smooth irreducible affine algebraic variety, let $A = \A(X)$ be the algebra of polynomial functions of $X$ and let $V = \V(X)$ be the Lie algebra of vector fields on $X$.
+\begin{theorem} Let $X$ be a smooth irreducible affine algebraic variety, let $A$ be the coordinate ring of $X$ and let $V$ be the Lie algebra of vector fields on $X$.
 Then the cochain complex $C_A^* (V, A)$ is isomorphic to the de Rham complex $\Omega^*_X$, and

 \end{theorem}